Courtesy: Ball State Athletics

 "We want student-athletes to have a great experience while here at Ball State," Mowat says.
 "It is important for us to be competitive, but academic success is the No. 1 priority.
 We have a program of young women who want to do well academically and athletically, and we are constantly striving for improvement and excellence in both areas.
 The academic support student-athletes receive at Ball State is outstanding, and we make a conscious effort to recruit great students who are great golfers."

-Mowat came to Ball State as the school’s head coach after spending three season as an assistant coach at the University of Mississippi.
+Mowat came to Ball State as the school’s head coach after spending three seasons as an assistant coach at the University of Mississippi.

 While at Mississippi, the Lady Rebels made back-to-back NCAA Tournament appearances in 2003 and 2004 under the guidance of Mowat and Ole Miss head coach Meghan Bolger.
 As a team, Ole Miss registered six top-five finishes in 2003-04.
 The Lady Rebels placed first in the Waterlefe Invitational for the school’s first tournament title since the 2001-02 season.
 In addition, Mowat helped tutor former Ole Miss golfer Bernadette Luse, who qualified for the 2005 LPGA Tour and won the 2008 Golf Channel's Big Break.